Program inspires leaders to keep moving region forward

-The class was selected through a competitive application process that began in February.
-The deep applicant pool included individuals eager to take their civic education and leadership to new levels and have an even greater impact on Cleveland.
+The class was selected through a highly competitive application process.
+The deep candidate pool included many established leaders eager to build on their professional, civic, and leadership roles.

 # # #